rhanmiano/the-starred-ph/README.md

 ## Contribute

 Hi :wave:, thanks for taking some time to read this document.
-If it happens that you know how to implement any of the ideas discussed above, or have some suggestion on the current look/behavior of the site, or seen some inconsistencies, please feel free to submit an issue and/or create a pull request.
-Contributions are very welcome in this project.
+If it happens that you know Nuxt and have experience in implementing any of the ideas mentioned above, or have some suggestions on the current look/behavior of the site, or seen some inconsistencies, please feel free to submit an issue and/or create a pull request.

+Contributions are very much welcome in this project.

+Please see Contributing Guide and Code of Conduct to get started.

+## License

+This project is licensed under [MIT License](https://github.com/rhanmiano/the-starred-ph/blob/master/LICENSE.md)